 If your phone’s Contacts app is showing the email contacts from Gmail or other contacts and you do not want you phone to show them, you can easily remove such contacts from the list.
 Open contacts options and select Settings, then check the “Only Contacts with Phones” and done!

 If you have an Android device, you must be having a Gmail account too.
 You can get rid of the duplicate contacts on your Android phone without even touching it.
 Yes, this is possible!
 Here is how you can do it.

-Log/sign in to your Gmail account, click on Gmail on the top left corner and select “Contacts”.
+Log/sign into your Gmail account, click on Gmail in the top left corner and select “Contacts”.
 Now you can see all the contacts synced from your phone, Gmail and Google+.

 Click on the “More” and select “Find &Merge Duplicates…” option.
 Gmail will scan for the duplicate contacts and show you the list.
 Click on “Merge” and all your duplicate contacts will be merged into one.

 If the auto sync option is enabled on your phone, the duplicate contacts will be removed from your device too.

 You must be knowing that you can create a manual backup of the contacts saved on your phone.
 In case you do not know how to do it, open the Contacts options and select “Import/Export” option and select “Export to SD card” on the next screen.
 The contacts are saved as one file with .vcf extension and might look like this 00001.vcf.
 By default, this file is saved to the root/main directory of the internal or external SD Card of your Android device.
 Connect your phone to the computer using a USB cable and copy the vcf file to the desktop.